adnguyen/Notebooks_and_Protocols/2017_notebook.md

 Under higher temp(26C), alelles started at a higher frequency, but were lower throughout longer overwintering.
 What does this mean?
 These alleles are referenced such that they are higher for shorter eclosion periods.
 Under low temperatures these alleles are lower in frequency , presumably because lower temperatures hinder growth and earlier eclosion.
 So an alelle's performance shifts depending no rearing temperature.

 Experiments only focused on haw -reared fruit.

+Take home: The performance of an alelle depends on the rearing temperature.
+For eclosion under different overwintering lengths, early eclosion alleles can increase in frequency under high temperatures.

+Roethele, J. B., Romero-Severson, J., & Feder, J. L. (2001).
+Evidence for Broad-Scale Conservation of Linkage Map Relationships Between Rhagoletis pomonella (Diptera: Tephritidae) and Drosophila melanogaster (Diptera: Drosophilidae).
+Annals of the Entomological Society of America, 94(6), 936–947. https://doi.org/10.1603/0013-8746(2001)094[0936:EFBSCO]2.0.CO;2

 ------